-(PTG.2.7) The average Shannon entropy per internal random bit exceeds 0.997 on the DTRNG FRO output.
+(PTG.2.6) Test procedure A does not distinguish the internal random numbers from output on the DTRNG FRO output.
 If either test fails, the function returns an error value and the DTRNG FRO is shut down.
-Those functions are described in DTRNG
+Those functions are described in DTRNG FRO Application note in detail and are available to embedded software.